openshift/openshift-origin-design/designs/virtualization/4.x/create-vm-dropdowns/create-vm-dropdowns.md

 - Adding descriptions to the dropdown fields (using this pattern https://github.com/patternfly/patternfly-design-kit/issues/218)
 - Renaming fields
 - Reordering fields
+- Adding 'Operating System source' step

 ![Create VM - General-default](img/1-0.jpg)
 Landing on the General step, Default mode.
 Section titles added, and fields reorgenized and renamed.
+Any OS image source related fields are mofed to the next step.

 'General' section:
 - 'Name'
 - 'Description'